kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/kafka-connect/mongodb/README.md

 The [documentation of Confluent Operator](https://docs.confluent.io/current/tutorials/examples/kubernetes/gke-base/docs/index.html#connector-deployments) explains how to build your own Docker image.

-We use the following Docker file:
+We use the following [Docker file](Dockerfile):

 ```bash
 FROM confluentinc/cp-server-connect-operator:5.4.0.0
 ENV CONNECT_PLUGIN_PATH="/usr/share/java,/usr/share/confluent-hub-components"
 RUN confluent-hub install --no-prompt mongodb/kafka-connect-mongodb:1.0.1
 ```

+If you want to run this example, you don't need to build your own Docker Image.
+The Terraform script already starts Kafka Connect using this [Docker Image (uploaded to DockerHub): megachucky/connect-with-mongodb-connector](https://hub.docker.com/repository/docker/megachucky/connect-with-mongodb-connector).

 For other source and sink connectors, check out [Confluent Hub](https://www.confluent.io/hub/).
 There you can find many open source and commercial connectors.